AkarshES/oci-cloud-controller-manager/release-tooling/README.md

 1. Update all the relevant info in release-tooling/templates/cpo-release/config.j2
 2. Update commit ID and artifact information (against the "artifacts" and "artifact_version_resolvers" keys) in release-tooling/templates/cpo-release/meta.py
+3. Update the Jira SD personal access token (generate one in profile section in Jira SD if you don't have already) in jira_pat.txt

 **Notes:**
-1. Due to current upstream sheepy limitation, we can only create one type of template at one time, and we will need to manually combine the releases tables after creating two CMs.
-2. The change locations field is from config.j2, this file need to be manually edited every time there is a new region added (please check the (region build page)[https://devops.oci.oraclecorp.com/region-build/regions?regionsFilter=state%20%3D%20%22Production%22&sortInfo%5BsortBy%5D=Generation&sortInfo%5BsortDirection%5D=Desc]) for recently GA regions (Note: Even though this is a good starting point, this page does not include regions where OKE is GA but the whole region is not GA yet so please check our slack channels for latest information)
+1. The change locations field is from config.j2, this file need to be manually edited every time there is a new region added (please check the (region build page)[https://devops.oci.oraclecorp.com/region-build/regions?regionsFilter=state%20%3D%20%22Production%22&sortInfo%5BsortBy%5D=Generation&sortInfo%5BsortDirection%5D=Desc]) for recently GA regions (Note: Even though this is a good starting point, this page does not include regions where OKE is GA but the whole region is not GA yet so please check our slack channels for latest information)
+2. Currently, spectre.values.setup execution targets are not supported (upstream sheepy limitation), we will need to manually add in case these targets need to be included (usually found for RB regions)

 #TODO: Use region build [capabilities](https://devops.oci.oraclecorp.com/region-build/capabilities?owner=oracle-kubernetes-engine) to automate the above

 ## Update gitmodules (template/shared_modules)
 This gitmodule is reading release schedule from https://bitbucket.oci.oraclecorp.com/projects/OKE/repos/oke-common-release-tooling/browse to create Shepherd links.